offfahad/human-face-sketch-to-real/README.md

 ## Credits
 Owner of the project is Muhammad Fahad.
 Gmail: mughalfahad544@gmail.com
-If you need the fully trained model which is used in the project yoh can contact me :)
+If you need the full trained model which is used in the project you can contact me :)